serhii-londar/open-source-mac-os-apps/README.md

-##List of awesome opensource applications for macOS.
+List of awesome open source applications for macOS.
+This list contains a lot of native and cross-platform apps.
+The main goal of this repository is to find open source and free apps and start contributing.

 ### Audio